Fandral

 Fandral the Dashing is a fictional character appearing in American comic books published by Marvel Comics.
 He is a charter member of the Warriors Three, a trio of Asgardian adventurers consisting of Fandral, Hogun the Grim, and Volstagg the Valiant.
 They are members of the supporting cast in Thor comics and usually provide comic relief and side-adventures.

 In the Marvel Cinematic Universe, Fandral was portrayed by Josh Dallas in Thor (2011) and by Zachary Levi in Thor: The Dark World (2013) and Thor: Ragnarok (2017).
+Additionally, Chris Cox, Benjamin Diskin, Trevor Devall, and Alistair Abell have voiced Fandral in animation.

 Publication history

 Fandral first appeared in Journey into Mystery #119 (August, 1965), and was created by Stan Lee and Jack Kirby.

 Writer Stan Lee based Fandral on the public persona of actor Errol Flynn.